elizabethdaly/simulating-data/README.md

  </p>

 ### Why this question?
 I'm interested in this question on a personal level because my teenage daughter has myopia.
 She started wearing glasses when she was nine years old, and every year her prescription went up a little, as expected.
 However, when she was 14 years old her eyesight deteriorated and her prescription almost doubled in just 10 months.
 By that stage she had the same prescription as her dad.
 Myopia progresses as you (and your eyeballs) grow, so if she continued on this track her optometrist speculated that she could end up at 5 or 6 dioptres by the time she had finished growing.
 She is now wearing myopia correcting contact lenses for six days out of every seven, in an attempt to slow her myopia progression.
 These lenses have a central pupil which provides correction in the same way as ordinary contact lenses do.
-However, they also have an annulus along the outside edge of the lens, where the correction is lower.
-Somehow, (I haven't been able to find the detail of how they work), this discourages growth of the eyeball and therefore slows myopia progression.
+However, they also have a peripheral ring on the outside edge of the lens, where the correction is lower so that light from this part of the lens comes to a focus in front of the retina.
+Somehow, (I haven't been able to find the exact detail of how they work), this discourages growth of the eyeball and therefore slows myopia progression.
 They appear to be working - fingers crossed.

 ### Aim:
 to produce an image like: find histogram of frequency vs refractive error.